Daily life of the Etruscans: The table

 Table service from 550 - 500 BCE found in a tomb at Chiusi.

 Posidonios, a Greek historian, described the richness of the Etruscan table: "Twice a day, the Etruscans prepared a sumptuous table with all the amenities of a fine life; arranged tablecloths embroidered with flowers; covered the table with a large quantity of silver crockery; had a considerable number of slaves serve them".
 This points to the life of wealthy men, quite different from that of the common people.

 The abundant forests of the Etruscan territory enabled the construction of a maritime fleet, as well as mineral exploitation.
 The prosperity of its trade was based on the export of crafts (bucchero), large quantities of wine and the import of tin from Gaul.
 From at least the 6th century BC, vine cultivation and wine production have been documented in the region, as evidenced by the manufacture of amphorae for transporting wine, which were widely distributed in the Tyrrhenian and Mediterranean seas.

 Etruscan's diet

 Aryballe (vase) in the shape of a dead hare.

 The Etruscans' basic diet consisted mainly of cereal porridge and vegetables.
 Salt and freshwater fish were certainly part of the diet.
 Meat consumption was linked to ritual sacrifices and eaten on religious feast days.
 The hare, depicted on vases in hunting scenes, was a highly prized game animal.
 Many kitchen utensils, colanders, amphorae, vases, bronze ladles and typical fish plates are on display in European museums, including the Altes Museum, the Louvre and the National Etruscan Museum at Villa Giulia.

 Testaroli is an ancient pasta that originated from the Etruscan civilization.
 The book Rustico: Regional Italian Country Cooking states that testaroli is "a direct descendant of the porridges of the Neolithic age that were poured over hot stones to cook".
 According to an article published by The Wall Street Journal, it is "the earliest recorded pasta".

-The pomp of a banquet

-Banquet fresco from tomb 5513 in Monterozzi.